dnusca/the-events-calendar-shortcode/readme.txt

 * Not all themes support use of a shortcode in a widget.
 If a regular text widget doesn't work, put the shortcode in a <a href="https://wordpress.org/plugins/black-studio-tinymce-widget/">Visual Editor Widget</a>.

-= What are the classes for styling the list of events? = The plugin does not include styling.
+= What are the classes for styling the list of events? = By default the plugin does not include styling.
 Events are listed in ul li tags with appropriate classes for styling.

 * ul class="ecs-event-list"
 * li class="ecs-event"
 * event title link is H4 class="entry-title summary"